Perkins Grant – Assistance for CTE Students

 Perkins Services is another component of the Perkins Program (Perkins Assistance is the other) and includes an array of career services for CTE students such as goal setting, resume writing, and the development of appropriate interview and workplace skills.
 Unlike Perkins Assistance, these services are available to all CTE students.
 Click on the following link to find out more about Perkins Services.

-The PERKINS Assistance Process
+The PERKINS Process

 American taxpayers provide the funding for PERKINS and students receiving Perkins Assistance are expected to be responsible with these resources.
-Shown below is a simplified view of the Perkins Assistance Process – read all instructions before starting the application process:
+Shown below is a simplified view of the Perkins Assistance Process – read all instructions before starting the application process.

 Register for Next Semester’s Courses – You must register for your next semester’s courses before applying for Perkins; you must have at least 12 credit hours from your program’s curriculum guide.

-- Your curriculum guide
+- A copy of your curriculum guide

-- Your driver’s license or photo ID
+- A copy of your driver’s license or photo ID

 You will need the following information on-hand to complete your Perkins Application: